PaCo: Preconditions Attributed to Commonsense Knowledge: Experiments

-\paragraph{\mcqa Setup} For \mcqa, we evaluate the systems' performance based on their default evaluation protocols.
+For \mcqa, we evaluate the systems' performance based on their default evaluation protocols as discussed below.
 For RoBERTa~\cite{liu2019roberta}, we use the LM coupled with a linear regression layer as classification head.
 In this method, the LM is tasked with embedding each question/answer pair, and the classification head assigns a score to the pair.
 Later for each MC instance, the question/answer pair with the highest score is selected as the output choice.
 We report the accuracy score (code from~\cite{sklearn}) based on the output choices from the model.
 For UnifiedQA, we follow the original setting by ~\citet{khashabi2020unifiedqa} to let the model conduct sequence-to-sequence generation based on the question.
-Then the choice is made by selecting the one that is closest to the generated answer from the candidate choices.
+Here, the question and all choices are feed to the model, and it is expected to generate the correct choice's text.
+We then report the f1 score by selecting the one that is closest to the generated answer from the candidate choices.